Parth18Shah/MovieMate/README.md

 ```

 Create an account on [TMDB](https://www.themoviedb.org/) and generate an API key.
-Create a constants.js file in the root directory and add the following line:
+Create a constants.js file in the root directory and add the following lines:
 ```html
 API_KEY = "your_api_key"